 The Company's financial performance continues to be dependent in large part upon the growth in its outstanding loans receivable, the maintenance of loan quality and acceptable levels of operating expenses.
-Since March 31, 2015, gross loans receivable have increased at a 2.65% annual compounded rate from \$1.016 billion to \$1.128 billion at March 31, 2019.
-We believe we were able to improve our gross loans receivable growth rates through improved marketing processes and analytics.
-During the four-year period beginning March 31, 2015, the Company has expanded in size from 1,172 branches to 1,193 branches as of March 31, 2019.
-During fiscal 2020, the Company currently plans to open or acquire approximately 50 new branches and evaluate acquisitions as opportunities arise.
+Since March 31, 2016, gross loans receivable have increased at a 5.83% annual compounded rate from \$964.6 million to \$1.21 billion at March 31, 2020.
+We believe we were able to improve our gross loans receivable growth rates through acquisitions, improved marketing processes, and analytics.
+During the four-year period beginning March 31, 2016, the Company has expanded in size from 1,186 branches to 1,243 branches as of March 31, 2020.
+During fiscal 2021, the Company currently plans to open or acquire approximately 25 new branches and evaluate acquisitions as opportunities arise.

 The Company offers an income tax return preparation and electronic filing program in all but a few of its branches.
-The Company prepared approximately 91,000, 77,000, and 72,000 returns in each of the fiscal years 2019, 2018, and 2017, respectively.
-Revenues from the Company's tax preparation business amounted to approximately \$21.5 million, a 27.7% increase over the \$16.8 million earned during fiscal 2018.
+The Company prepared approximately 84,000, 91,000, and 77,000 returns in each of the fiscal years 2020, 2019, and 2018, respectively.
+Revenues from the Company's tax preparation business amounted to approximately \$20.9 million, a 2.4% decrease over the \$21.5 million earned during fiscal 2019.